eProsima/vulcanexus/docs/rst/introduction/metapackages.rst

 ---------------

 **Vulcanexus Core** is the most fundamental and minimal *Vulcanexus* installation.
-It is composed by the `ROS 2 Base libraries <https://ros.org/reps/rep-2001.html#end-user-entry-points>`_ but with the latest `eProsima Fast DDS <https://fast-dds.docs.eprosima.com/en/latest/>`_ and `Fast CDR <https://www.eprosima.com/images/PDFs/Fast_CDR.pdf>`_ releases and the RMW needed to benefit from the latest features included in those releases.
+It is composed by the `ROS 2 Base libraries <https://ros.org/reps/rep-2001.html#end-user-entry-points>`_ but with the latest `eProsima Fast DDS <https://fast-dds.docs.eprosima.com/en/latest/>`_ and `Fast CDR <https://www.eprosima.com/images/PDFs/Fast_CDR.pdf>`_ releases and the ROS MiddleWare (RMW) needed to benefit from the latest features included in those releases.
 No additional developer tools are included with this basic installation.

 .. note::